mikeduglas/ScreenCapture/README.md

 - Copy ScreenCaptureTemplate.html file to the app folder.
 - Build and run the application.

+### Features
+- A user can start, pause, resume, stop record.
+- Recording an audio from a system speaker or a microphone is available.

 ### Requirements
 - C6.3 and higher
 - ABC and Clarion template chains